emberjs/rfcs/text/0496-handlebars-strict-mode.md

 {{/let}}
 ```

-The build tool can then compile this into a JavaScript module like this:
+The build tool can compile this into a JavaScript module like this:

 ```js
 import { createTemplateFactory } from '@ember/template-factory';